Our purpose and strategy

 Our purpose is Helping Britain Prosper.

-We're also on track with our operational waste target, having already reduced our overall waste by 74.7%.
+We also maintain focus on achieving our operational waste target, having already reduced our overall waste volumes by 74.5% against a 2014/15 baseline.

-Achieving our goals won’t be easy, and we will need to invest in our buildings over the next decade.
+Achieving our goals won’t be easy, and we will need to continue investing in our buildings.
 We will continue expanding our use of energy efficient technology, including LED lighting and improved building controls.
 We will remove all use of natural gas from our estate, replacing gas boilers with low carbon heating technologies and create more sustainable branches in communities across the UK.

-Additional information on all our climate pledges and our progress to date can be found in our 2023 Climate Report.
+Additional information on all our climate pledges and our progress to date can be found in our 2024 Sustainability Report.

 This report provides an update on our progress towards the Group's sustainability ambitions, sustainable and inclusive growth opportunities for the Group and activities we are undertaking to understand our ESG-related risks.
 It also includes our climate transition plan.